incountry/sdk-java/README.md

                (FindFilterBuilder::profileKeyEq)
 ```

-Filtering by integer `rangeKey` values of class `Record` is providing methods of `FindFilterBuilder`:
+You can use the following builder methods for filtering by numerical `rangeKey` field:
 ```java
 EQUALS              (FindFilterBuilder::rangeKeyEq)
 IN                  (FindFilterBuilder::rangeKeyIn)